-THERMAL INSULATION, LOW CLEARANCE AT EDGE OF ROOF VOID, Air conditioning system and ducting, LOW PITCH LIMITED ACCESS
+THERMAL INSULATION, LOW CLEARANCE AT EDGE OF ROOF VOID, LOW PITCH LIMITED ACCESS

 Area(s) in which Visual Inspection was Obstructed or Restricted and the Reason(s) why include as above.

 Live termites or termite or borer damage may exist in areas where the visible inspection was not possible.